ejabbered/slpkg/README.rst

 Check and upgrade your distribution or upgrade your packages with the command '# slpkg -c <repository> --upgrade'.
 Don't forget to update the packages list before (for 'slack' repository it's not necessary).
-This command except upgrade packages will fix packages with the broken dependencies.
-Switch off automatic resolve dependencies with the additional option '--resolve-off'.
+This command except upgrade the packages will fix the packages with the broken dependencies.
+Switch off the automatic resolve dependencies with the additional option '--resolve-off'.
 Use '--checklist' option to help you to choose easy the packages.
-For advanced users, option '--skip' give them more power (see man page).
+For advanced users, the option '--skip' give them more power (see man page).

 The most famous command is '# slpkg -s <repository> <packages>', this command downloads, build and installs packages with the resolve all the dependencies or switch off resolve with the additional option '--resolve-off'.
-Also additional option "--case-ins" help you find the packages with case insensitive.
+Also the additional option "--case-ins" help you find the packages with case insensitive.
 Two new arguments will help you to rebuild '--rebuild' or reinstall '--reinstall' packages.
 The last one argument "--patches" help you to switch in the patches/ directory only for slack repository.